University of Manitoba Retirees Endowment Fund

 The University of Manitoba Retirees Endowment Fund (UMREF) was established in 2012 by the University of Manitoba Retirees Association (UMRA) to recognize the contributions retirees have made and continue to make to support the university’s teaching and research mission.

 The majority of retirees from the University of Manitoba have dedicated years to the post-secondary educational mandate of the university by educating our younger generation and research that enriches our community, province, country and the world.

 Following retirement, continue to support the university and its students through donations.
 The UofM Retirees Endowment Fund was established as one of the endowment accounts managed within the University Investment Trust (UIT).
-At present, UMREF endowment consists of two awards: The first is the bursary award, which was large enough to make its first financial awards in 2017.
-The second is the scholarship award, which will be for a graduate student enrolled in a program related to aging when its principal is large enough to support an award.
+At present, UMREF endowment consists of two awards: the first is the bursary award, and the second is the scholarship award.